Campbell's Stores

-The Campbell's Stores is a heritage-listed former warehouse building in the inner city Sydney suburb of The Rocks in the City of Sydney local government area of New South Wales, Australia.
+The Campbell's Stores is a heritage-listed former warehouse building in the inner city Sydney suburb of The Rocks, New South Wales, Australia.
 The Victorian Georgian building previously served as store houses and maritime bonded warehouses.
 It was built from 1850 to 1861.
 It faces Campbells Cove, an inlet in the north-west of Sydney Cove.
 In the 1970s, along with the general decline of commercial shipping activities in Sydney Cove, the building was converted for use as tourist-orientated restaurants and bars.

 It is also known as Old Metcalfe Bond; Campbells Store.
 The property is owned by the Sydney Harbour Foreshore Authority, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 10 May 2002.

 The lease to the building is held by private hospitality company Tallawoladah Pty Ltd. From 2015 to 2018, the leaseholder undertook a refurbishment costing A$32 million.
 Restaurants began opening in the refurbished building from autumn 2019.